taer7274/CSPB4502_group2_diabetes/README.md

 ### Summary of the questions sought and the answers

 __What are the strongest predictors of prediabetes and diabetes?__
+The strongest predictors of prediabetes and diabetes are health related factors such as access to healthcare, overall health, and history or presence of common comorbid conditions like high blood pressure, BMI, heart attack, or stroke.

+While there were similarities between what were strong predictors of diabetes and prediabetes, there were some interesting differences, particularly when fitting a logistic regression model to predict classificaiton of prediabetes vs. diabetes.
+With this model, there were many of the same predictors that were strong predictors of prediabetes.
+However, one of the strongest predictors, no doctor because of cost, was not a strong predictor of diabetes vs. healthy, nor prediabetes vs. healthy, but was significant in predicting prediabetes relative to the diabetes.
+Not having a doctor due to cost decreased the likelihood of prediabetes
+Diabetes:
+BMI
+Stroke
+Physical Health
+Heart Attack
+High Blood Pressure

+Prediabetes:
+Physical Activity
+No doctor because of cost
+Mental Health
+Heart attack
+High Blood Pressure

 __Are there meaningful differences between the predictors of prediabetes and diabetes, or are they similar?__